openvinotoolkit/open_model_zoo/demos/action_recognition_demo/python/README.md

 Every step implements `PipelineStep` interface by creating a class derived from `PipelineStep` base class.
 See `steps.py` for implementation details.

 - `DataStep` reads frames from the input video.
--  Model step depends on model type:
+-  Model step depends on architecture type:
     - For composite models there are two steps:
-      -  `EncoderStep` preprocesses a frame and feeds it to the encoder model to produce a frame embedding.
+      -  `EncoderStep` preprocesses a frame and feeds it to the encoder model to produce a frame embedding. simple averaging of encoder's outputs over a time window is applied.
       -  `DecoderStep` feeds embeddings produced by the `EncoderStep` to the decoder model and produces predictions.
+For models that use `DummyDecoder` simple averaging of encoder's outputs over a time window is applied.
-    - For single model `SingleModelStep` does both preprocess and produce predictions.
+    - For single models implemented corresponding `<ModelNameStep>` which does preprocess and produce predictions.
 - `RenderStep` renders prediction results.

 Pipeline steps are composed in `AsyncPipeline`.
 Every step can be run in separate thread by adding it to the pipeline with `parallel=True` option.